 In 2010, more than 35 percent of American adults were obese as well as 17 percent of American kids, and it’s estimated that 50 percent of adults will be obese by 2030.

 Obesity has been attributed to many things, including our over-consumption of processed grains, sweetened foods and sodas.
-Our sedentary lifestyles don’t help, either.
+A sedentary lifestyles don’t help, either.

 The health of the intestines, in particular the composition of the trillions of bacteria that live in your gut, may be key players in everything from dysfunction of your immune system to insulin resistance, diabetes, obesity, depression, skin disorders and autoimmune disease.
 In fact, many scientists consider that the microbes in the gut constitute their own organ system in the body known as the microbiome.

 The human microbiome consists of all of the bacteria, viruses, fungi and other organisms that live communally in the gut.
 There are 10 times as many organisms in the body as there are human cells, and these organisms are subject to change, especially with changes in our diet.

 So how might bacteria in the gut affect your weight?

 Research suggests that organisms in our intestines have a significant impact on how fats in our food are metabolized, absorbed and stored.
 The first data to suggest a connection between the health of the gut and the risk of obesity was published in 2004, and since then more than 100 articles have been published trying to elucidate the mechanism behind this.

 An imbalance of harmful bacteria in the gut can secrete substances known as endotoxins that can incite inflammation and contribute to changes in hormones that subsequently lead to weight gain.
 In a recent study in China, scientists identified an obesity-linked bacteria known as Enterobacter *from a morbidly obese adult male; when that bacterium was eliminated from his gut, he lost nearly 30 percent of his body weight.